CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.4 Identity and Permission Management.md

 This module describes basic requirements for the development of identity and authorization management.

-Requirements concerning components of an identity and authorization management, such as operating systems or directory services, can be found in the corresponding blocks (eg SYS.1.3 Unix server, SYS.1.2.2 Windows Server 2012, APP.2.1 General directory service, APP.2.2 Active Directory).
+Requirements concerning components of identity and authorization management, such as operating systems or directory services, can be found in the corresponding blocks (eg SYS.1.3 Unix server, SYS.1.2.2 Windows Server 2012, APP.2.1 General directory service, APP.2.2 Active Directory).

 2 risk situation
 -----------------